neuroanatomy/thresholdmann/paper.md

 Additionally, we add a “background” threshold value which makes the action of the control points localised.
 The background value is independent of the distance and is given a small constant weight.
 In that manner, positions far from all control points get the background threshold value.

 Thresholdmann was coded in JavaScript and runs as a GitHub Web page.
-Code style was verified using eslint (https://eslint.org).
-Unit tests and end-to-end tests were implemented using mocha.js (https://mochajs.org) and puppeteer (https://pptr.dev).
+Code style was verified using ESLint (https://eslint.org).
+Unit tests and end-to-end tests were implemented using Mocha (https://mochajs.org) and Puppeteer (https://pptr.dev).
 Modifications in the code are continuously tested using CircleCI (https://circleci.com).

 # Figures
 ![Figure 1.
 Thresholdmann interface and workflow.
 Control points (blue dots) are added by clicking at the desired position in the viewer.
 This adds a slider to the right, which can be used to locally adapt the threshold.
 The figure describes the progressive addition of control points to create a mask of the brain for a  macaque from Prime-DE site "amu" [@Brochier_etal2019; @PrimeDE].\label{fig:thresholdmann1}](https://raw.githubusercontent.com/neuroanatomy/thresholdmann/master/img/thresholdmann_fig1.png)